 Online Counselling Psychotherapist Ann Bracken outlines the nature of Obsessive Compulsive Disorder and the therapeutic approach for treatment.

-These overwhelming urges in thought and behaviour cause immense suffering to the individual and their loved ones, as the behavioural excesses often include repeated requests for reassurances from others and engaging others in checking or scanning their environment for their ‘perceived’ threat or evidence of ‘evil’.
+These overwhelming urges in thought and behaviour cause immense suffering to the individual and their loved ones, as the behavioural excesses often include repeated requests for reassurance from other and engaging others in checking or scanning their environment for their ‘perceived’ threat or evidence of ‘evil’.
 The sufferer is usually aware of their inappropriate thoughts, feelings and behaviours, yet they feel powerless over them.
 However, being aware of these unhelpful thought patterns also facilitates recovery, with an experienced professional.
-This awareness is at the heart of the 85% ‘greatly improved’ rating attributed to clients who accept and comply with the suggested ‘exposure and responsive’ approach to treatment.
+This awareness is at the heart of 85% ‘greatly improved’ rating attributed to clients who accept and comply with the suggested ‘exposure and responsive’ approach to treatment.

 Common Obsessions include:

 - Feeling things may be dirty or contaminated with germs

 - Requiring excessive order in the environment – this may be accompanied with the need for things to be symmetrical